Linear algebra and group theory: 4a. Diagonalization

 In this chapter we discuss the diagonalization question, with a number of advanced results, for the complex matrices $A\in M_N(\mathbb C)$.
-Our techniques will apply in particular to the real case, $A\in M_N(\mathbb R)$, and we will obtain a number of non-trivial results regarding the diagonalization of such matrices, over the complex numbers.
+Our techniques will apply of course to the real case too, $A\in M_N(\mathbb R)$, and we will obtain in this way a number of non-trivial results regarding the diagonalization of such matrices, over the complex numbers.

-In order to obtain our results, the idea will be that of looking at the eigenvectors $v\in\mathbb C^N$ corresponding to a given eigenvalue $\lambda\in\mathbb C$, taken altogether: